 STPF organises Thalassemia Awareness & Testing camps almost every months in different parts of India.
 It is estimated that 5 crore Indians are carriers of Thalassemia & almost 10,000 Thalassemia Major are born every year.

 STPF performs Thalassemia trait testing that involves having a single blood sample drawn and which can be done during a doctor's appointment, genetic counseling session, or at community health fairs organised from time to time.

 Blood Donation Camps

 Maintaining a safe & adequate blood supply is very important since a severe form of Thalassemia require blood transfusions as often as every two weeks.
 STPF organizes blood donation camps regularly to help Thalassemics.
 Regular blood transfusions provide Thalassemia patients with the RBC they need to survive.

-Beta Thalassemia major children cannot make normal hemoglobin level needed to produce healthy RBC and so they need regular blood transfusions.
-Without regular blood transfusions support, about 85% of children with β-Thalassemia major will die by 5 years of age.
+Thalassemia major children cannot make normal hemoglobin level needed to produce healthy RBC and so they need regular blood transfusions.
+Without regular blood transfusions support, about 85% of children with β-Thalassemia major will die by the age of 5 years.
 The survival of Thalassemics depends on life-long repeated blood transfusion & costly medicines.

 Chelation therapy is the removal of excess iron from the body with special drugs.
 Thalassemics suffer from anemia & iron overload at the same time and cannot tolerate phlebotomy (blood donation).
 STPF provides support for patients & their families with Thalassemia.